Stock market today: Wall Street falls and takes a step back after its big rally - ExBulletin

 Tuesday marked the first exchange for Wall Street following a meeting between Chinese leader Xi Jinping and US Secretary of State Antony Blinken.
 He gave no sign of progress from either of the world’s largest economies on Taiwan, human rights, technology and other divisive issues.

-Most of Wall Street was down, with about 75% of S&P 500 stocks down.
+Most of Wall Street fell, with four out of five S&P 500 stocks down.

-Homebuilders were among the biggest gainers in the S&P 500.
-DR Horton rose 1.5% and PulteGroup gained 1.7%

-A report released on Tuesday morning showed US homebuilders broke far more sites last month than economists expected.
+Homebuilders rose after a report showed US homebuilders innovated at far more sites last month than economists expected.
 The number of building permits, an indicator of future activity, also accelerated faster than expected.

-In the bond market, the 10-year Treasury yield fell to 3.72% from 3.77% on Friday evening.
-It helps set the rates for mortgages and other large loans.

 The two-year yield, which moves more in line with Fed expectations, slipped to 4.68% from 4.72%.